 - How do I pay in Mexican Pesos (MXN)?

 To pay in MXN, select "Pesos Mexicanos MXN (MX$)" from the drop-down at the top of our website (you will see other currency options there as well).
-This will change all of our pricing into CAD.
-To complete your payment in CAD, you will need to use PayPal.
+This will change all of our pricing into Pesos.
+To complete your payment in Pesos, you will need to use PayPal.
 After you add your item to your cart, you can select PayPal as your payment method.
 Then, after you hit "Submit Order" on the payment page, we will provide you with a link to PayPal to complete your payment.
 Please note that if you do not complete your payment, your status will remain in "Waiting for Payment" and your order will not be able to complete.
-If you are planning to use CAD as your preferred payment method, especially if you are going to use it for your account credit to cover any automatic payments, you will need to set CAD as your preferred currency in your Dynadot account.
+If you are planning to use Pesos as your preferred payment method, especially if you are going to use it for your account credit to cover any automatic payments, you will need to set MXN as your preferred currency in your Dynadot account.

 - I got a "Credit Card Problem" email.
 Can I try charging my credit card again?